dan-fern/CarND-Path-Planning-P7/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Introduction

+This project's project is to design a highway driving path planner and test it in simulation with traffic, telemetry, and sensor fusion data.
+To do this, the car must satisfy several velocity, acceleration, and jerk motion constraints along with the more obvious objectives of avoiding collisions, staying within lane markers (other than lane changes), and achieving a high average velocity in traffic by changing lanes and obeying the posted speed limit.

+#### 1. Interpolate waypoints of nearby area.

+Track waypoints are listed in `highway_map.csv` and are spaced roughly 30 meters apart.
+Therefore, nearby map waypoints must be interpolated to produce closer spaced (0.5m) waypoints.
+In this case, five waypoints ahead and five waypoints behind the ego vehicle are used.
+This will help produce more accurate results from the `getXY( )` and `getFrenet( )` functions and will also account for the discontinuity in **s** values at the end/beginning of the track.

+#### 2. Determine ego vehicle parameters and populate vehicle class.

+Instantaneous telemetry data for the ego vehicle is provided by the simulator as well as a list of points from the previous path.
+This can be used to project the car's state into the future to generate smoother transitions.

+The vehicle state and its associated methods are contained in the `Vehicle` class.
+These methods include:
+* `update_available_moves( )` - "keep lane", "lane change left", "lane change right",
+* `get_move_target( )`,
+* `generate_target_traj( )`,
+* `get_lead_car_data( )`, and
+* `generate_predictions( )` - for sensor fusion data.

+#### 3. Use sensor fusion data to generate predictions.

+Sensor fusion data received in from the simulator is parsed so that trajectories for each of the other cars on the road are generated.
+These trajectories match the ego car trajectory's duration and interval generated for each future state.
+They are then ready to have the cost assessed.

+#### 4. Calculate total cost and determine best trajectory.

+Each available state is given a target Frenet state (position, velocity, and acceleration in both s and d dimensions) based on the current state and the traffic predictions.
+A jerk-minimizing trajectory is produced for each available state and target.
+By comparing the expected states of the ego car to the predicted states of the other vehicles, an overall cost function can be used to assess which trajectory the ego vehicle should carry out.
+These included:
+* Collision cost: penalize a trajectory that collides with any predicted traffic trajectories
+* Buffer cost: penalizes a trajectory that comes within a certain distance of another traffic vehicle trajectory.
+* In-lane buffer cost: penalizes driving in lanes with relatively nearby traffic.
+* Exceed-speed-limit cost: penalizes trajectories where the vehicle exceeds the speed limit
+* Efficiency cost: penalizes trajectories with lower target velocity, while keeping speed limit in mind.
+* Outer-lane cost: lightly penalizes driving in any lane other than the center so that available state options may be maximized.

+#### 5. Generate and execute new path.

+The new path begins with a certain number of points from the previous path, which is read from the simulator at each iteration.
+Then, a spline is generated beginning with the last two points of the previous path that have been kept and ending with two points 30 and 60 meters ahead in the target lane.
+The current position, heading, and velocity are used if no current path exists.
+This produces a smooth x and y trajectory.
+To prevent excessive acceleration and jerk, the velocity is only incremented or decremented by a small amount, and the corresponding next x and y points are calculated along the x and y splines created earlier.

+### Conclusion

+The resulting path planner performed well, but was not perfect.
+It produced incident-free runs of greater than 5 miles.
+One failure shows when there is considerable traffic.
+Occasionally, the trajectory will toggle between 'LCL' and 'LCR' which may leave the vehicle hovering between two lanes.
+I would penalize this toggling, but I couldn't find a safe way to do this that would not impede on the vehicle's abilty to take emergency evasive action.
+Overall, I am very satisfied with its performance.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).